AnkS4/Advanced-Lane-Finding/README.md

 ### 2. Distortion Correction

 I used **Camera Matrix** and **Distortion Coefficient** from previous output to undistort the image using *cv2.undistort()*.
 The images may seem to be similar after undistortion.

-The difference can be seem at the edges the image.
+The difference can be seem at the edges the image for the following example.

 Image after undistortion: